1.A.8 The Major Intrinsic Aquaporin Protein, (MIP) Family

-The known aquaporins cluster loosely together as do the known glycerol facilitators.
+The known aquaporins cluster loosely together on a pylogenetic tree as do the known glycerol facilitators.
 MIP family proteins are believed to form aqueous pores that selectively allow passive transport of their solute(s) across the membrane with minimal apparent recognition.
 Aquaporins selectively transport water (but not glycerol) while glycerol facilitators selectively transport glycerol but not water.
 Some aquaporins can transport NH3 and CO2.
 Glycerol facilitators function as solute nonspecific channels, and may transport glycerol, dihydroxyacetone, propanediol, urea and other small neutral molecules in physiologically important processes.
 Some members of the family, including the yeast Fps1 protein (TC #1.A.8.5.1) and tobacco NtTIPa (TC #1.A.8.10.2) may transport both water and small solutes.
+A constriction within the pore, the aromatic/arginine (ar/R) selectivity filter, is thought to control solute permeability: narrow channels conduct water, whilst wider channels permit passage of solutes.
+Substrate discrimination depends on a complex interplay between the solute, pore size, and polarity (Kitchen et al. 2019).
+Brain fluid can be secreted against an osmotic gradient, suggesting that conventional osmotic water flow via aquaporins may not fully describe transmembrane fluid transport in the brain (MacAulay 2021).
+Aquaporins are essential to maintain motility and membrane lipid architecture during mammalian sperm capacitation (Delgado-Bermúdez et al. 2021).
+The effects of Aloe-Emodin on the expression of brain aquaporins and secretion of neurotrophic factors has been reported (Liu et al. 2023).

 Several MIPs within all domains of life have been shown to facilitate the diffusion of reduced and non-charged species of the metalloids silicon, boron, arsenic and antimony (Bienert et al., 2008).
 Metalloids encompass a group of biologically important elements ranging from the essential to the highly toxic.
 Consequently, all organisms require efficient membrane transport systems to control the exchange of metalloids with the environment.
-Recent genetic evidence has demonstrated a crucial role for specific MIPs in metalloid homeostasis (Bienert et al., 2008).
+Genetic evidence has demonstrated a crucial role for specific MIPs in metalloid homeostasis (Bienert et al., 2008).
+Permeation through each monomer of a tetrameric Aqp is consistent with closed and open states, introducing the term 'gating mechanism' into the field (Ozu et al. 2022).

 The crystal structure of the glycerol facilitator of E. coli was solved at 2.2 Å resolution (Fu et al., 2000).
 Glycerol molecules line up in single file within the amphipathic channel.
 In the narrow selectivity filter of the channel, the glycerol alkyl backbone is wedged against a hydrophobic corner, and successive hydroxyl groups form hydrogen bonds with a pair of acceptor and donor atoms.
 The two conserved D-P-A motifs in the loops between TMSs 2 and 3 and TMSs 5 and 6 form the interface between the two duplicated halves of each subunit.
 Thus each half of the protein forms 3.5 TMSs surrounding the channel.
 The structure explains why GlpF is selectively permeable to straight chain carbohydrates, and why water and ions are excluded.
 Aquaporin-1 (AQP1) and the bacterial glycerol facilitator, GlpF can transport O2, CO2, NH3, glycerol, urea, and water to varying degrees.
 For small solutes permeating through AQP1, a remarkable anticorrelation between permeability and solute hydrophobicity was observed whereas the opposite trend was observed for permeation through the membrane (Hub and Groot, 2008).
 AQP1 is thus a selective filter for small polar solutes, whereas GlpF is highly permeable to small solutes and less permeable to larger solutes.